aramis-lab/clinica/docs/CAPS/Specifications.md

     (Note that to make the display clearer, the rows contain successive tabs, which should not happen in an actual TSV file.)

-    The `group-<group_label>` key/value stands for the `group_label` for your analysis.
+    The `<group_id>` key/value stands for the `group_label` for your analysis.
 It can be used to run different analyses for different subjects or different analyses for the same subjects.

     The example image here maps statistically significant differences in cortical thickness between a group of patients with Alzheimer’s disease and a group of healthy controls (yellow: correction at the vertex level; blue: correction at the cluster level).